 So there you have it.
 Yukon gold potatoes was a clear winner.
 This is where the experimenting stopped and the eating began.

 For this recipe, I decided to remove the skins of the potatoes.
 Partly because I recently was gifted a potato peeler and was excited to use it.
 Im saying this to note that you can either leave the skin on or remove it - your choice!
-This recipe for Brown Butter Garlic and Herb Mashed Potatoes will be delicious either way!
+It's delicious either way!

 Tag us on the gram @britneybreaksbread to be featured in our stories!